samuelefonio/HPEC/README.md

 This is the official repository for the paper "Hyperbolic Prototypical Entailment Cones for Image Classification"

-This repository is released for reproducibility, if any problem occurs please contact us at [omitted for anonimity]

 Before running the code, install the requirements.txt

 ```